RenderKit/oidn/README.md

 ray tracing methods like unidirectional and bidirectional path tracing.
 It supports depth of field and motion blur as well, but it is *not* temporally stable.
-The filter is based on a convolutional neural network (CNN), and it aims to provide a good balance between denoising performance and quality.
-The filter comes with a set of pre-trained CNN models that work well with a wide range of ray tracing based renderers and noise levels.
+The filter is based on a convolutional neural network (CNN) and comes with a set of pre-trained models that work well with a wide range of ray tracing based renderers and noise levels.

 ![](https://openimagedenoise.github.io/images/mazda_4spp_input.jpg)
 Example noisy beauty image rendered using unidirectional path tracing